MacmillanFilms/macmillanfilms.github.io/index.md

 ---
 title: Home
-date: 2017-08-20 14:15:00 -04:00
+date: 2020-10-02 10:15:00 -04:00
 layout: page
 ---

-Macmillan Films is an independent studio that produces, adapts, and films ancient Greek plays and documentaries.
-Our productions are held by major Classics departments and libraries worldwide.
-We have the largest catalog of ancient Greek plays available for academic and personal use.
-Our staff also produces web videos, broadcast television, and product shots for clients through our media house subsidiary [BrandApplause](//brandapplause.com).
+Macmillan Films is an independent studio that produces, adapts, and films ancient Greek plays as well as documentaries on Philosophy and and other subjects.
+We have the largest catalog of ancient Greek plays available anywhere - for academic and personal use.
+We also produce feature films including [True Drama](//TrueDramaMovie.com) and our staff also produces web videos, broadcast television, and other programing for clients through our media house subsidiary [BrandApplause](//brandapplause.com).

 [![Lysistrata Staging]({{ '/assets/images/content/3DLysistratawithRearSm.jpg' | absolute_url }})](https://gum.co/lysistrata-staging/)